tf2pickup-pl/docs.tf2pickup.pl/docs/site-components-deployment.md

 # NOTE: Use the SteamID64 format.
 SUPER_USER=76561198011558250

-# Which gamemode to run; see src/configs/queue for different gamemodes, possible values: 6v6, 9v9
+# Which gamemode to run; see src/configs/queue for different gamemodes, possible values: 6v6, 9v9, bball
 QUEUE_CONFIG=6v6

 # Log relay